 -

-Click Create Target.
+Click Create style guide.

 For most goals, Acrolinx provides presets that are suitable for a lot of content needs.
 The presets make it easy to pick the type of guidance you’d like so you don’t have to adjust each guideline.
 You can choose the preset that fits best for each goal.